vekp/3d-printing/README.md

 <figure>
     <img src="assets/img/chin_rest_prototype.jpg" alt="A violin with a white chin rest"/>
-    <figcaption>The chin rest finally installed on the violin.</figcaption>
+    <figcaption>The chin rest finally finished and installed on the violin.</figcaption>
 </figure>

 After spending most of the day post-processing my first prototype, I was finally able to attach it to Tiana's violin, just in time to pick her up from school and take her to her violin lesson with Hilary.
 I mentioned the roughness of the surface, and Hilary suggested that she could cover it with a cloth facemask.
-It worked! .
+It worked!
 I planned to repeat the process and create several different styles for her to try, so she could find the she would be most comfortable with.

 Lessons learned:
 * Orient surfaces as close to vertical as possible to give them a smooth finish.